-This manual is for the NETGEAR Insight Managed WiFi 6 AX3600 Dual Band Access Point model WAX620.
+This manual is for the NETGEAR Insight Managed WiFi 6 AX5400 Access Point Model WAX628.

-Model WAX620, in this manual referred to as the access point, supports IEEE 802.11ax, eight (4+4) streams of WiFi 6, and dual-band concurrent operation at 2.4 GHz and 5 GHz with a combined throughput of 3600 Mbps (1200 Mbps at 2.4 GHz and 2400 Mbps at 5 GHz).
+Model WAX628, in this manual referred to as the access point, supports IEEE 802.11ax, WPA3 WiFi security, six (2+4) streams of WiFi with concurrent operation at 2.4 GHz (2 streams) and 5 GHz (4 streams), and 160 MHz bandwidth at 5 GHz.
+The combined throughput is 5400 Mbps: 600 Mbps at 2.4 GHz and 4800 Mbps at 5 GHz.

-The access point functions as a Power over Ethernet plus (PoE+) powered device (PD) in an existing network connected to a PoE+ switch but supports a power adapter for connection to a regular switch or router.
-If you ordered a model version that ships without a power adapter but prefer to use the access point without a PoE+ connection, you can order a power adapter separately.
+The access point functions as a Power over Ethernet plus (PoE+) powered device (PD) in an existing network connected to a PoE+ switch that provides 802.3at power.
+The access point also supports a power adapter for connection to a regular switch or router.
+Model WAX628 ships without a power adapter, and model WAX628PA ships with a power adapter.
+If you ordered model WAX628 but prefer to use the access point without a PoE+ connection, you can order a power adapter separately.

 The PoE+ Ethernet port supports a high speed up to 2.5 Gbps.
+A second Ethernet LAN port supports a speed of 1 Gbps for a link aggregation (LAG) connection.